A newly published study shows that a diet high in fat during pregnancy harms stem cells in the developing fetus.

 Several years ago, Marks and colleagues developed a mouse model that closely mimics the high-fat, high-simple-sugar diet currently consumed by many young women of childbearing age.
 Their subsequent research demonstrated that maternal overnutrition in mice significantly reduced the size of the fetal liver.

 Armed with this information, Marks partnered with another stem cell expert, Peter Kurre, M.D., co-investigator on the current study and professor of pediatric oncology in the OHSU School of Medicine and the Papé Family Pediatric Research Institute at OHSU Doernbecher Children’s Hospital.

 Together, they discovered that the complex changes that occur as a result of maternal high-fat diet and obesity put significant constraints on the growth and expansion of blood stem cells in the fetal liver, which ultimately compromises the developing immune system.

-“In light of the spreading western-style, high-fat diet and accompanying obesity epidemic, this study highlights the need to better understand the previous unrecognized susceptibility of the stem and progenitor cell system,” Kurre said.
-“These findings may provide broad context for the rise in immune disease and allergic disposition in children.”
+“In light of the spreading western-style, high-fat diet and accompanying obesity epidemic, this study highlights the need to better understand the previously unrecognized susceptibility of the stem and progenitor cell system,” Kurre said.
+“These findings may provide a broad context for the rise in immune disease and allergic disposition in children.”

 The study, “Maternal high-fat diet and obesity compromise fetal hematopoiesis,” was funded by Friends of Doernbecher and by the Oregon Clinical Translational Research Institute at OHSU.
 Research reported in this press release was supported by National Center for Advancing Translational Sciences of the National Institutes of Health under award number UL1TR000128